 Current as of May 3, 2020.
 Note that laws can change at any time.
 See the linked sources above for the most up-to-date law.

 Charged with reckless driving in Oklahoma?
-Call Oklahoma criminal defense lawyer Frank Urbanic in OKC for a free case consultation.
+Call Oklahoma drunk driving lawyer Frank Urbanic in OKC for a free case consultation.